TonyRipa/PlaceValue/README.md

 <tr><td>&#8942;</td><td>&#8942;</td><td>&#8942;</td><td>&#8942;</td><td>&#8945;</td></tr>
 </table>

 It's a doubly infinite matrix.
 Almost every element is 0.
 It's got about 2 non-zero rows out of a countably infinite number of zero rows.
 It's not the most economical storage scheme.
-It's storage efficiency is the reciprocal of a countably infinite number.
+Its storage efficiency is the reciprocal of a countably infinite number.

 There's also Wave Mechanics.
 The model is real valued functions of a real variable.
 You can describe an uncountably infinite number of states of which only a countable number are interesting.
 The sparseness is even worse than Matrix Mechanics because it's now the reciprocal of an uncountably infinite number.